datagrok-ai/public/help/develop/how-to/build-an-app.md

 the Web application won't be allowed to GET/POST with resources on different hosts.
 To overcome this, you don't need to move data querying to the backend server yourself.
 Datagrok provides for a proxy server to work with such REST end-points.
-The method `fetchProxy` has an interface similar to the standard `fetch` API and described [here](develop/how-to/access-data.md#rest-endpoints) in detail.
+The method `fetchProxy` has an interface similar to the standard `fetch` API and are described [here](develop/how-to/access-data.md#rest-endpoints) in detail.